tylim88/styled-break/README.md

 `
 ```

-keep in mind that to always use `css` helper to interpolate the function.
+keep in mind to always use `css` helper to interpolate the function.